krishnabhushank/Kafka-Consumer/on-rebalance.md

 }
 ```

-#### Explanation:
+### Explanation:

-1. **CustomRebalanceListener**: Implements the `ConsumerRebalanceListener` interface and overrides `onPartitionsRevoked` and `onPartitionsAssigned` methods.
-   - `onPartitionsRevoked`: Called when partitions are revoked from the consumer.
-   - `onPartitionsAssigned`: Called when partitions are assigned to the consumer.
-   - `checkApi`: Checks an external API to determine whether the partitions should remain assigned.
+1. **CustomRebalanceListener**:
+   - In the `onPartitionsRevoked` method, if the API check returns true, reassign the partitions to prevent revocation.
+   - In the `onPartitionsAssigned` method, if the API check returns false, pause the consumer and unsubscribe from the partitions to prevent assignment.

-2. **Kafka Configuration**: In the Kafka configuration class, register the custom rebalance listener using `setConsumerRebalanceListener`.
+2. **Kafka Configuration**:

-### Using the Listener in the Service

-In your Kafka consumer service, you don't need to change the `onMessage` method.
-The custom rebalance listener will handle partition assignment and revocation logic.

-This approach ensures that you can perform specific actions whenever partitions are assigned or revoked, such as checking an API or managing consumer state.
+   - Ensure the `CustomRebalanceListener` has access to the consumer instance.
+This example assumes you can get the consumer from the container properties.
+If not, you might need to adapt the approach to pass the consumer instance correctly.

+By implementing these modifications, you can control the partition assignment and revocation based on the API check results.